0370 1500 100

 I also act for parents when there is a dispute about their children.
 In addition I help clients who require pre marital agreements, pre civil partnership agreements and living together contracts.
 I have considerable experience in dealing with international cases when it is essential to obtain expert advice at an early stage.
 I am a fellow of the International Academy of Family Lawyers and an accredited family lawyer with the Law Society.
 I am a trained collaborative lawyer which is a way of resolving disputes without going to court.
-In 2015 I featured on the Spear’s Wealth Management top 500 family lawyers’ list.
+I was shortlisted for Family Lawyer Of The Year in the Spear's Wealth Management Awards 2016 and featured on the Spear’s Wealth Management top 500 family lawyers’ list in 2015.

 "Formidable", "bats at the very highest level," "she is absolutely first-rate and completely unflappable." - Chambers & Partners 2017